 - Things to do in Nainital: Watch the sunrise at Tiffin Top, shop at the Tibetan Market, explore adventure sports

-Pondicherry, a former French colony, is known for its pristine beaches the longest one being Promenade beach.
+Pondicherry, a former French colony, is known for its pristine beaches the longest one being Promenade Beach.
 Its wide range of marine life has made scuba diving a popular excursion.
-The best way to explore this quaint region is in a cycle.
+The best way to explore this quaint region is on a cycle.
 The Aurobindo Ashram is a spiritual retreat, a must-visit for those who are interested in meditation and yoga sessions.
+Hotels in Pondicherry can easily arrange a day visit to the ashram upon request.

 - Places to visit in Pondicherry: Goubert Avenue, Auroville, White Town, Green Quarter tours, Mahe Beach, Golden Bridge Pottery Centre